Kejtyfe/try/README.md

 Nevertheless, for us, it is great for repetitive commands and combining tasks into workflows.

 Bash is a very popular and friendly shell.
-I work on Windows, so I work with Windows Subsystem for Linux (WSL) - Ubuntu.
+I work on Windows, so I work with Windows Subsystem for Linux (WSL) - [Ubuntu](https://ubuntu.com/desktop/wsl).

 Ubuntu runs the real Linux environment on Windows.
 It is possible to download it from the Windows Store.

+Or you can download it directly with the SHELL

 ** next time (15/10/2025) -> find out if it is possible to give a link for the website or explain how to download it from the shell on Windows.